zakimjz/zakimjz.github.io/pages/courses/datamining/assign6.md

 accuracy value on the test data (see Eq 22.2).
 You should also compute the F1-score (see Eq 22.7 in chapter 22).

+You should use the scipy.special.softmax function rather than your own, since it is more robust.

 **CSCI6390**: There may be an extra component which is TBD.